tryigit/EnableVulkan/README.md

 logcat | grep Adreno
 ```

-Check which one you use when running an app
+Check which one you use when running an app.

 `• AdrenoGLES (OpenGL)`